-- 1. Complete the Application for Admission to the Life Learning Program in consultation with the Coordinator for Nontraditional Students; - 2.
-Review the application with the coordinator and the appropriate department chairperson(s) to identify those experiences that are appropriate to present for credit; - 3.
+- 1. Complete the Application for Admission to the Life Learning Program in consultation with the Assistant Dean of Academic Affairs. - 2.
+Review the application with the Assistant dean and the appropriate department chairperson(s) to identify those experiences that are appropriate to present for credit; - 3.
 Support the application for credit; - 4.
 Present the portfolio and defend the credit request in an interview before the Life Learning Experience Assessment Committee.